Laura Cull Ó Maoilearca (UK)

 Alice is Professor of Aesthetics and Cultural Philosophy in the Design Department at Hamburg University of Applied Sciences (HAW Hamburg).
 She is a founding member of the Performance Philosophy network and co-editor of the Performance Philosophy book series at Rowman & Littlefield International.
 She has taught philosophy, media theory and cultural studies at universities in Berlin, Bremen, and Friedrichhafen.
 Her PhD (2007) was on the philosophy of voice and her post-doctoral research has been on figures of “negative performance”, with a special focus, in recent years, on the notion of “Creative Indifference” as formulated by the early 20th Century philosopher Salomo Friedlaender.
 During her years in the philosophy department of the University of Bremen, Alice worked closely with the Centre for Performance Studies and the theatre ensemble Theater der Versammlung directed by Jörg Holkenbrink.
 Together they have been actively involved in developing and applying modes of performative teaching, especially focusing on the teaching and generating of philosophical content.
 See here and here.

-Theron works internationally as an artist, teacher, and writer, currently living on unceded Gadigal land.
-He teaches performance writing and collaborative performance practices at UNSW Sydney, and has published widely on contemporary theatre and performance, participatory art practices, and politically engaged performance.
-He is one of the editors of the journal Performance Philosophy (performancephilosophy.org/journal), and an Associate Editor of Performance Research.
+Theron works internationally as an artist, teacher, and writer.
+He has published widely on contemporary theatre and performance, participatory art practices, and politically engaged performance.
+He is Editor of the journal Performance Philosophy (performancephilosophy.org/journal), Associate Editor of Performance Research (www.performance-research.org) and Editor of Global Performance Studies (gps.psi-web.org).
+Previously he founded Contemporary Theatre Review’s online Interventions (contemporarytheatrereview.org).
 In addition to his academic research, he has written widely about contemporary performance and live art for a variety of publications, including magazines and artist books, and also as part of innovative critical writing projects that foster interaction between scholars, artists, and publics.
 He also makes performance as a solo and collaborative artist.

 Anna Street (France)